Aeropay Pricing

 The law firm that announced the settlement put the value of the savings in swipe fees at close to $30 billion.

-Why this deal likely won’t help merchants:
+Why this deal wouldn't help merchants:

 1. For the first three years of the deal, swipe fees are only lowered by 0.04 percentage points.
 That’s a savings of 4 cents per $100 transaction.